 Process & details:

 We knew from observing users that the brown content dividers were often misinterpreted as buttons (since they don’t go all the way to the edge of the screen).
 Customers also expressed frustration in having to swipe through product images without previews.
-The lengthy product descriptions looked like unstyled HTML lists; the layout of the action buttons was unsettling, and one of our most valuable assets—customer reviews—was missing entirely.
+The lengthy product descriptions looked like unstyled HTML lists; the layout of the action buttons was unsettling, and one of our most valuable assets—customer reviews—was almost completely undiscoverable.

 Before jumping in and solving the known issues, we wanted to make sure we had the context needed to address any other features that our design may have been lacking.
 The three of us started by independently gathering samples of mobile product pages from competitors and other retailers, then completing an audit of features on REI.com's full-site product page.